-contract and that the Utilization Plan will become a part of the co ontract, if awarded. time of submission of all bids and offers.
-We understand that compliance with this section is an essential part of this We understand that all subcontractors listed d must be certified with the CMS BEP Program at the for , Community College Reference Number bid or offer in accordance with the requirements of the BEP Prog ram Status and Participation section of the solicitation submits the following Utilization Plan as part of our

-Vendor makes the following assurance and agrees to include the assurance in each agreement, subcontract and purchase order with a subcontractor or supplier utilized on this contract: We shall not discriminate on the basis of race, color, national origin, sexual orientation or sex in the performance of this contract.
-Failure to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy, as the Community College deems appropriate.

-Vendor submits the following statement:

-Vendor is a BEP certified firm and plans to fully meet the goal through self-performance.

-Vendor has identified BEP certified subcontractor(s) to fully meet the established goal and submits the attached executed Letter(s) of Intent; or

-Vendor has made good faith efforts towards meeting the entire goal, or a portion of the goal, and hereby requests a waiver (complete checklist below).
+submits the following Utilization Plan as part of ou bid or offer in accordance with the requi rements of the BEP Program Status and Participation section of the solicitation for , Community College Reference Numbe We understand that t all subcontractors listed must be certified with a recognized authority at the time of submission of all bids and offers. .
+We understand that compliance with this section is an essential part of this contract and that the Utilization Plan wil ll become a part of the contract, if awarded.
+Vendor makes the following assurance and agrees to include the assurance in each agreement, subcontract and purchase order with a subcontractor or s supplier utilized on this contract: We shall not discriminate on the basis of race color, national origin, sexual orientation on or sex in the performance of this contract.
+Failure to carry out these requirements is a material breach of thi s contract, which may result in the termination of this contract or such othe remedy, as the Community College deems s appropriate.
+Vendor submits the following statement: Vendor is a BEP certified firm and plans to fully meet the goal through self-performance.
+Vendor has identified BEI attached executed Letter P certified subcontractor(s) to fully meet the established goal and submits the (s) of Intent; or aith efforts towards meeting the entire goal, or a portion of the goal, and (complete checklist below).
 Vendor is not a certified firm and has no need for subcontracting to complete this project.

-Vendor's person responsible for compliance with this BEP goal:
+Vendor's individual responsible for comp liance with this BEP goal: Name: Title: Phone: Email:

+The individual identified above is responsible to notify Joliet Junior College with any changes to the submitted utilization plan.
+No subcontractor with a Business Enterprise Program certification may be terminated from a contract without the written consent of Joliet Junior College.

+B24005

+materials, or related assistance or services.